andrew/ultimate-awesome/README.md

 - [guia-ackercode](https://github.com/alestanalves/guia-ackercode) - Guia Acker Code de Programação e Hacking.
 - [awesome-lua](https://github.com/forhappy/awesome-lua) - A curated list of awesome Lua frameworks, libraries and software.
 - [awesome-h2o](https://github.com/h2oai/awesome-h2o) - A curated list of research, applications and projects built using the H2O Machine Learning platform.
-- [awesome-fsrs](https://github.com/open-spaced-repetition/awesome-fsrs) - A curated list of awesome FSRS implementations, papers and resources.
 - [awesome-privacy](https://github.com/paulaime/awesome-privacy) - A curated list of tools and services that respect your privacy.
 - [awesome-camouflaged-object-detection](https://github.com/visionxiang/awesome-camouflaged-object-detection) - A curated list of awesome resources for camouflaged/concealed object detection (COD).
 - [awesome-coding-camps](https://github.com/theodesp/awesome-coding-camps) - A curated list of awesome Coding Bootcamps and websites to help you boost your career in Programming.
 - [warren](https://github.com/torchhound/warren) - Links to lose yourself in, curated from HN and other sources.
 - [awesome-unique-id](https://github.com/grantcarthew/awesome-unique-id) - A curated list of awesome Unique IDs.
 - [awesome-deep-phenomena](https://github.com/MinghuiChen43/awesome-deep-phenomena) - A curated list of papers of interesting empirical study and insight on deep learning.
 Continually updating.
-- [awesome-moleculer](https://github.com/moleculerjs/awesome-moleculer) - :rocket: A list of awesome things related to Moleculer microservices framework.
 - [awesome-WebVR](https://github.com/wizztjh/awesome-WebVR) - A curated list of awesome WebVR packages and resources.
 - [awesome-data-podcasts](https://github.com/DataTalksClub/awesome-data-podcasts) - A list of awesome data podcasts.
+- [awesome-moleculer](https://github.com/moleculerjs/awesome-moleculer) - :rocket: A list of awesome things related to Moleculer microservices framework.
 - [Awesome-Multi-Task-Learning](https://github.com/SimonVandenhende/Awesome-Multi-Task-Learning) - A list of multi-task learning papers and projects. .
 - [Awesome-Information-Bottleneck](https://github.com/ZIYU-DEEP/Awesome-Information-Bottleneck) - This is a curated list for Information Bottleneck Principle, in memory of Professor Naftali Tishby.
 - [awesome-MATLAB](https://github.com/mikecroucher/awesome-MATLAB) - A curated list of awesome MATLAB toolboxes, applications, software and resources.